-Faced with breaking an opiate drug abuse habit, patients in detox and rehabilitation programs have many options.
+Faced with breaking an opiate drug abuse habit, patients in detox and rehab center california have many options.
 Choosing the right avenue for an individual’s addiction issues can take some trial and error.
 However, it is statistically proven that seeking opiate addiction treatment – rather than attempting to break the habit on one’s own, without assistance – makes the chances of quitting for good much higher.

 Detox – Only the First Step

 Many patients and families mistakenly believe that participating in a detox program can cure their loved one’s addiction.
 However, the likelihood is that without additional assistance, this detox period will be just that – a period of cleanliness and clear-headedness amid a life of chaos.
 Most addicts of heroin, prescription drugs and other opiates face a cycle of detox and relapse that can last years or even decades.
 To break that cycle, it is important to seek professional assistance beyond the detox phase.